jfeinstein10/SlidingMenu/README.md

-SlidingMenu
+Sliding Menu
 ===========

 A sample Android project to explore creating slide-in menus like in the Spotify and Facebook applications.
 You may use it in your Android apps provided that you cite this project and include the license in your app.
 Thanks!

-Here's a YouTube video of it in action :  http://www.youtube.com/watch?v=dfR9kR55E8I
+Here's a YouTube video of it in action :  http://www.youtube.com/watch?v=dfR9kR55E8I And you can follow the project on Twitter : [@SlidingMenu][1]

 How to Use
 ==========
-In order to integrate SlidingMenu into your own projects you can do one of two things.
+In order to integrate Sliding Menu into your own projects you can do one of two things.

 1 - You can embed the SlidingMenu at the Activity level by making your Activity extend SlidingMenuActivity.
+If you choose to do it this way, you have access to a built-in ActionBar via Jake Wharton's [ActionBarSherlock][2].
+The ActionBar will slide with the "above" portion of the Sliding Menu.

 2 - You can use the SlidingMenu view directly in your xml layouts or programmatically in you Java code.